 Japanese eggplant is generally slender, with thin skin and a vibrant purple color.
 It has tender flesh that is high in moisture and subtly sweet.

-There are many varieties of eggplant around the world, but one major advantage of using this type is how well it absorbs flavors.
-The spongy texture of the flesh soaks up seasonings and oils exceptionally well, making it ideal for stir-fries, stews, and deep-fried dishes.
+There are many varieties of eggplant around the world, but one major advantage of this type is how well it absorbs flavors.
+Its tender and porous flesh soaks up seasonings and oils exceptionally well, making it ideal for stir-fries, stews, and deep-fried dishes.

-Although you can use other varieties of eggplant, it may take longer for the flavors to penetrate, and the texture could be quite different.
-Therefore, I highly recommend trying this dish with Japanese eggplant (or you can also use Chinese eggplant) for the best results.
+Although you can use other varieties of eggplant, they may take longer to absorb flavors, and the texture can be quite different.
+Therefore, it is best to try this dish with Japanese eggplant (or you can also use Chinese eggplant) for the best results.

 The ground meat used for this dish can include chicken, beef, or pork.
 I chose pork for this recipe, but you can enjoy different flavors by using other types of meat.